-prior to disclosure, in the case of Authorized Persons referred to in clauses 20.9(a) or (b), the Receiving Party shall ensure that Authorized Persons to whom all or any Confidential Information is disclosed hold it strictly confidential and do not disclose it to any other person;
+prior to disclosure, in the case of Authorized Persons referred to in clauses 20.10(a) or (b), the Receiving Party shall ensure that Authorized Persons to whom all or any Confidential Information is disclosed hold it strictly confidential and do not disclose it to any other person; and

-prior to disclosure, in the case of Authorized Persons referred to in clause 20.9(c), the Receiving Party must obtain and provide to the Disclosing Party a written undertaking in favor of the Disclosing Party from the Authorized Persons, agreeing to comply with the provisions of this clause 20 of these Supply Terms as if the Authorized Person were a party to these Supply Terms;
+prior to disclosure, in the case of Authorized Persons referred to in clause 20.9(c), the Receiving Party must obtain and provide to the Disclosing Party a written undertaking in favor of the Disclosing Party from the Authorized Persons, agreeing to comply with the provisions of this clause 20 of this Agreement as if the Authorized Person were a party to thereto; and

-the Access Provider in its capacity as the Receiving Party is expressly prohibited from disclosing the Confidential Information to BRE and/or any Affiliate of the Access Provider or to any Authorized Person who is reasonably likely to directly or indirectly disclose that Confidential Information to BRE and/or any Affiliate of the Access Provider.
+the Access Provider in its capacity as the Receiving Party is expressly prohibited from disclosing the Confidential Information in breach of any applicable law to any Affiliate of the Access Provider, which is a Licensed Operator or which engages in retail communications operations in relation to any Service under this Reference Offer in the Kingdom, or to any Authorized Person who is reasonably likely to disclose that Confidential Information to such Affiliate of the Access Provider.

-For the purposes of this clause, "Confidential Customer Information" means Confidential Information relating to an Access Seeker’s Customer or any person who is the subject of an Access Seeker process in order to become an Access Seeker Customer that an Access Seeker Customer intends to subscribe or has subscribed for an End User service and Confidential Customer Information shall be understood to include all information that is reasonably considered to be commercially confidential (regardless of whether it has been formally designated as such).
+For the purposes of this clause, "Confidential Customer Information" means Confidential Information relating to Access Seeker Customer or any person who is in the process or becoming or may reasonably become Access Seeker Customer ; and Confidential Customer Information shall be understood to include all information related to such Access Seeker Customer, to the extent to which the Accss Seeker will use any Service under the Reference Offer for supply of its own products or services to such customer, that is reasonably considered to be commercially confidential (regardless of whether it has been formally designated as such).

 The parties acknowledge that:

 the provisions of clause 20.2 shall also apply to the Access Provider in respect of any Confidential Customer Information;

-in relation to the Access Seeker only, the Authorized Persons referred to in clause 20.9(a) may engage in multiple roles or functions and the Access Seeker will not be in breach of this clause 20 merely because Confidential Customer Information is provided to an Authorized Person referred to in clause 20.9(a) who has a role or function, including any sales or marketing role or function, other than in connection with or for the purpose of these Supply Terms, or for any other purpose related to the provision of Services by the Access Provider under the Supply Terms; and
+in relation to the Access Seeker only, the Authorized Persons referred to in clause 20.9(a) may engage in multiple roles or functions and the Access Seeker will not be in breach of this clause 20 merely because Confidential Customer Information is provided to an Authorized Person referred to in clause 20.9(a) who has a role or function, including any sales or marketing role or function, other than in connection with or for the purpose of this Agreement, or for any other purpose related to the provision of Services by the Access Provider under the Agreement; and

 Confidential Customer Information does not include information which was generated from a party’s own billing records relating to its customers.